 The Administration of Small Estates (Amendment) Act, 2021

-The Administration of Small Estates (Amendment) Act will implement a long overdue increase in the qualifying value for the Administration of Small Estates Act.
+The Administration of Small Estates (Amendment) Act implements a long overdue increase in the qualifying value for the Administration of Small Estates Act.
 The latter sets out in it a very simple procedure for applying for a grant of probate or letters of administration in the BVI where the value of the estate is low.
-The threshold set out in the statute, which had not been amended since it came into force in colonial times, appears to be increased from US$240 to US$25,000, but the statute will only now beapplicable if the deceased died domiciled in the BVI.
+The threshold set out in the statute, which had not been amended since it came into force in colonial times, appears to be increased from US $240 to US $25,000, but (in the case of applications for letters of administration rather than those for probate) the statute will only now be applicable if the deceased died domiciled in the BVI: this should provide an incentive for non-BVI domiciliaries to prepare wills.

-If you would like any further information about these reforms, please contact your O’Neal Webster adviser.
+If you would like any further information about these reforms, please contact Chris Mckenzie or your O’Neal Webster adviser.